fangyiwen/YiwenFang-Book/README.md

 * Create Webpack for the server by compiling files under the src directory for inclusion in the server side.
 * Create HMR for the server by restarting the server when this file is changed and using HMR for the rest included code.
 * Create server router by modifying render.js to render the Page component instead of the About component.
+* Create hydrate by loading React and letting it render the page.

 ---